sean-rowe/team-pattern/README.md

     **Remarks:**
         - Designed to be invoked only by Delegators
         - Performs email normalization and timestamp assignment
-        - Utilizes Error assertions for validation
+        - Utilizes Error methods for validation
         - Maintains immutability by creating new state objects

     **Example:**